joris68/backgammon_engine/README.md

     f: (s, \vec{x}) -> S'
 $$

 Backgammon is played with two dice, so a state transition consists of two submoves (when doubles are thrown even four submoves).
 Oftentimes different move can lead to the same resulting state.
-Hence instead of given back the set aóf all possible actions that can be performed at this state of the game,
+Hence instead of given back the set of all possible actions that can be performed at this state of the game, the set of all possible distinct next states are given back.
+Figure 1 shows the MDP visually and the phenomenon that a sequence of different moves can lead to the same afterstate.
+Each arrow represents the uilization of a die.
+Intermediate states are shown with dotted circles.
 <p align="center">
   <img src="./MDP_model.png" width="400">
 </p>

-Oftentimes the goal in Reinforcement learning is that the agent learns a policy (strategy) to pick the next state form all possible next states that optimize the probability of winning in some capacity.
+Oftentimes the goal in Reinforcement learning is that the agent learns a policy (strategy) to pick the next state from all possible next states that optimize the probability of winning in some capacity.
 This libary helps providing the environment for determining the best strategy for algorithmic backgammon in a computationally efficient way.

 # Example usage of the API
 This simulates an example game in which black starts adn the same dice are used for every move and the strategy of taking the first entry of the next state array for both sides.